msiesse/RT/README.md

 # RT

-RT is a graphc project.
+RT is a graphic project.
 The goal here is to recreate an entire Ray-Tracer.
 We choose the C language but It could be interesting to do it in C++ (especially for vectors and objects)

 Short description: